-The first step in leading a successful network upgrade is to understand the basic structure of a school district’s network.
-With a good grasp of the fundamentals of a district’s network setup, superintendents will be able to better communicate with their tech team and network vendors to accomplish successful network upgrades for their schools.
+The first step in any successful network upgrade is to understand the basic structure of a school district’s network.
+With a good grasp of the fundamentals of a district’s network setup, school district leaders will be better prepared to communicate with their technology teams and network vendors to accomplish successful network upgrades for their schools.
 The diagram below provides a high-level overview:

 Now take a closer look at a network within an individual school building—this is the Local Area Network or LAN.